evanleclercq-rmit/clevo-rmit/README.md

 Setup Guide

-To run Budding Sharemarket Investor in a development environment the following are required:
+To run Budding Sharemarket Investor in a development environment the following tools and programs are required:

 * **Composer**- a tool for dependency management in PHP